firefly-iii/firefly-iii.org/using-installing.md

 2. [A guide to update to PHP 7.1](https://www.digitalocean.com/community/questions/how-do-i-update-my-lamp-stack-to-php7)
 3. [A guide to install PHP7.1 on a Raspberry Pi](https://raspberrypi.stackexchange.com/questions/70388/how-to-install-php-7-1)

 You also need an email address and the associated password and server settings.
 You can safely use your own email address.
 If you prefer not to, you can register a free email account at [GMail](https://accounts.google.com/SignUp?service=mail) or [Outlook](https://outlook.live.com/owa/).
+This isn't really mandatory but it could proof useful.

 ### 1. Preparing your server